The Apple Never Falls Far from the Tree- Villanelle

 And every day, I miss thee.

-But luckily you blossomed, and were well-bred;
+You blossomed, and were well-bred;

-the apple never falls far from the tree.
+The apple never falls far from the tree.

 O!
-How the seed longs to greet
+How the seed longs to re-meet

 the crimson-coloured bonds once shared.